 First, that we are social beings and have a strong desire to be a part of a something bigger than ourselves.
 When thinking about engagement on your campus, don’t think about how you can get someone to attend your event or be a part of your organization.
 Instead, think about how you can give them a sense of belonging to something bigger than themselves.

 “We don’t invite students to events.
 We invite them to belong.” – Blake Williamson (Dir. of Student Engagement at Trinity Valley Community College)

 Second, that community traditions matter because traditions drive the social habit of engagement and belonging.

 Don’t have strong traditions within your community?
 Make some up!

 While doing an orientation training in Boston, the Provost spoke first and mentioned to the first year students that it’s a tradition on campus that every time you see the mascot, you should rub his nose for good luck.
 When the mascot entered the room later in the day, every student ran up to rub his nose and get a selfie.
 Smiles all around.

-In talking with the provost afterwards, I asked him about the origins of the tradition.
+In talking with the Provost afterwards, I asked him about the origins of the tradition.
 His response shocked me, “Oh, I just made it up because we didn’t have any traditions and knew we needed some.”
 Genius!
-All long standing traditions started somewhere, so if you don’t have any, make some up and no one will no the difference.
+All long standing traditions started somewhere, so if you don’t have any, make some up now because no one will know the difference.

 A properly functioning community provides security, support and opportunity to individuals.
 Traditions like the tiki torch and nose rubbing are great ways to build a sense of community belonging on your campus.
 What traditions on your campus do you love the most?